Postgresql windows functions and CTEs

 select * from (

-row_number() over(partition by artist order by tempo desc) as rn
+row_number() OVER(partition by released_year order by gross desc) as rn

 ) subset